JHU-PL-Lab/www-fpse/assignments/project.md

 * 8% library: the project is written with abstraction and a general library.
 * 7% algorithmic complexity: there are significantly challenging underlying algorithms in the project.

+You will also be required to demonstrate that you have a thorough understanding of your project in all dimensions from architecture to code, and will lose points in any of the above categories where that is not demonstrated.

 #### Making and testing an `.opam` package file

 As was mentioned above you will need to make an `.opam` file for your project to package it up for potential distribution.
 The main reason for this is both to learn a bit about how opam packages are made, and for us to easily install any `opam` dependencies of your project.
 To do so, the easiest way is to copy and paste the below at the end of your `dune-project` file and edit as appropriate.
 Make sure to include any `opam` packages you are using in the `depends` section.